BrightcoveOS/Roku-Sample-App/README.markdown

-h1.APPLICATION OVERVIEW
+#APPLICATION OVERVIEW
 This template provides a jump-start to getting your Brightcove content published on Roku.
 To begin publishing with this application, you need the following:

-h2.
-I Get your accounts and dev environment ready
+## I Get your accounts and dev environment ready

 A. A Brightcove account
 B. A Roku Developers account